Alexander Duncker: Life and family

 Duncker had far-reaching political connections and regularly corresponded with King Friedrich Wilhelm IV.
-Later, he maintained contact with Emperor William I. From 1841 he held the title "Royal Court Bookseller."
-As a reserve officer attaining the rank of lieutenant colonel, he participated in the wars against Denmark (1864), Austria (1866), and France (1870-71).
+Later, he maintained contact with Emperor William I. From 1841 he held the title "Royal Court Bookseller".
+As a reserve officer attaining the rank of lieutenant colonel, he participated in the wars against Denmark (1864), Austria (1866), and France (1870–71).

 Works

-A high point in his output was a graphic collection of Prussian castles under the title, The rural residences, palaces and residences of the Prussian nobility, together with the royal family, vacation home, and garden residences in vivid, artistically executed, colorful illustrations with accompanying text appearing from 1857-1883.
+A high point in his output was a graphic collection of Prussian castles under the title, Die ländlichen Wohnsitze, Schlösser und Residenzen der ritterschaftlichen Grundbesitzer in der preussischen Monarchie nebst den königlichen Familien-, Haus-Fideicommiss- und Schatull-Gütern in naturgetreuen, künstlerisch ausgeführten, farbigen Darstellungen nebst begleitendem Text (in English: The rural residences, castles, and palaces of the knightly landowners in the Prussian monarchy, along with the royal families estates, fideicommissum estates, and private sovereign estates, depicted in lifelike, artistically executed, colorful illustrations with accompanying text) appearing from 1857 to 1883.

 The series of 320 signatures in 16 volumes included 960 color lithographs measuring 20x15 cm.
-The collection is especially valuable for its pictorial record of numerous stately buildings from the old eastern German lands, many of which were destroyed during and after World War II when these regions were transferred to Poland and the Soviet Union.
+The collection is especially valuable for its pictorial record of numerous stately buildings from the old eastern German lands, many of which were destroyed during and after World War II, when these regions were transferred to Poland and the Soviet Union.

 Another large project was an edition of the political correspondence of Frederick the Great, which by Duncker's death had appeared in 24 volumes – eventually totaling 46 volumes by 1939 when it was interrupted by the second world war.
 The project resumed with the issue of volume 47 in 2003.